gmilby/slingpic/readme.txt

 == Upgrade Notice ==

-Version 2 has been rewritten from the ground up and now includes new variables and sharing services.
-Please check the options page to make sure you're chosen services are still selected.
+Version 3 has a new "Context" option which is enabled by default, please check your settings to make sure Slingpic is set up how you want.
+You can check slingpic.com for more information.

 == Screenshots ==